 - Letter writing.
 An individual in counseling is urged to write a letter about different concerns that he wants to address.
 People can opt to write to anybody, including those they know, someone that they might have lost, or even to parts of themselves if they want.

 - Journaling With Pictures.
-Here, people select personal pictures and spend time writing answers to various questions about the pictures.
+Here, people select personal pictures and spend time journaling answers to various questions about the pictures.
 Questions can be something like, “How do you feel when you are looking at this picture?” or “Is there anything you want to say to someone, to a thing, or a place in this particular picture?”

 - Sentence Stems.
 The counselor offers a range of open-ended sentence stems for the individual in counseling or therapy to finish.
 For instance, the counselor can suggest, “I have difficulty sleeping when…” or “The thing that I’m most concerned about is….”

-- In this method, the counselor and the individual in counseling will initially select two parts, opinions, or positions within the individual in counseling or outside sources.
+- In this journaling method, the counselor and the individual in counseling will initially select two parts, opinions, or positions within the individual in counseling or outside sources.
 The individual will then create a dialogue between these two objects.
 The process can apparently improve awareness about a mental struggle or provide alternative viewpoints about it.
 For instance, the counselor can suggest the individual in therapy write a conversation between his past self and his future self.

 - List of 100.
-The counselor asks the individual in counseling to list 100 things that relate to a selected topic or subject.
+The journaling counselor asks the individual in counseling to list 100 things that relate to a selected topic or subject.
 This process can most probably lead to the repetition of specific patterns or items that the counselor and the individual will evaluate and discuss.
 Examples of list prompts are 100 reasons to wake up each morning, 100 things that I want to achieve in my life, or 100 things that make me happy.